Has RBI's Ban On Bitcoin Killed The Future of Cryptocurrency In India?

 Posted On: 17-02-2020

 While it is still too early to comment on the demise of cryptocurrency in India, the technology will only take off after the Government's intervention and regulatory policies are put in place.
-Tina Singh, Chief Digital Officer at Mahindra Finance, who is chairing the committee emphasised that blockchain is the technology of future and will usher in decentralisation, trust and accountability in business.
+Tina Singh, Chief Digital Officer at Mahindra Finance, who is chairing the committee emphasized that blockchain is the technology of the future and will usher in decentralization, trust and accountability in business.

 Interestingly, RBI's technology research unit, known as Institute for Development and Research in Banking Technology (IDRBT) is also finding out how blockchain can be leveraged by the Indian banking and financial sector through workshops with bankers, regulators, academicians and technology partners.
 The tech arm also submitted a whitepaper which had details about possible use cases for adoption.